-After a few hours in Kastelholm, continuing to the Fortess of Bomarsund in Sund municipality is a good choice.
+After a few hours in Kastelholm, continuing to the Fortress of Bomarsund in Sund municipality is a good choice.
 That is what we also did.
 The driving time from Kastelhom to Bomarsund was only 10 minutes.
 Luckily in Åland, there are no parking challenges so you can park almost everywhere fast and free of charge.

 The Fortress of Bomarsund was once the most magnificent structure on the Åland Islands.
 Now it is an open-air museum free to visit.
 On the other side of the bridge on Prästö Island, there is also an old pilothouse, with great views of the Bomarsund area and inside, you can learn about the history of the fortress.

 Taffel Factory Shop

 From Bomarsund, we drove a few minutes back to Taffel Factory Shop still staying in Sund.
 The Åland Islands is not a place for shopping but there is something you should buy: fresh potato chips.
 The Taffel Factory was founded already in 1969 but currently, it is owned by Orkla.
 But people in Åland and Finland are still loving the Taffel brand.

 We had a 30-minute shopping break in the factory shop.
-Unfortunately, a big bus of Estonian travellers arrived at the same time and the small shop became really crowded.
+Unfortunately, a big bus of Estonian travellers arrived at the same time and the small shop became crowded.

 Cafe: Uffe på Berget

 After we had visited three interesting sights, it was time to enjoy coffee and local sweets together with a great view to the sea.
-Uffe På Berget is a sightseeing cade in Finström municipality close to Taffel Factory Shop.
+Uffe På Berget is a sightseeing cafe in Finström municipality close to Taffel Factory Shop.
 It is located high on the rocks above the road.
 There is also a free sightseeing tower.
-This café is an absolute must-see in the Åland islands.
+This café is an absolute must-see in the Åland Islands.
 They have awesome service and great bakeries and of course good coffee with a big bonus of the great view atop the rocks!

 After having a fresh coffee in Cafe på Uffe, we had the energy to continue to Eckerö.
 Eckerö is a small municipality in Eastern Åland.
 Driving took more than 30 minutes but the route went along scenic areas.